ahmadalwy3/ahmadalwy3/About-"uBlock-is-inferior-in-capabilities-as-a-result-of-being-lighter-on-the-browser"....md

 There is nothing wrong with preferring ABP to uBO.
 There is however something wrong when someone engages in misinformation regarding uBO because of their preference for ABP.

+This is my reference answer to such claims.

 uBlock Origin is lighter on the browser because of many choices which were made regarding how the filtering engine is designed internally.
 A coarse enumeration of these choices are:
 - lean in-memory filter representation
 - plain string comparisons instead of regular expressions wherever possible